5 transferable skills you learn in a waiting staff job

 You’ll come together with fellow waiters and waitresses as well as kitchen assistants, head chefs and general managers.

+In a waiting job, you will strengthen your social superpowers.
 Practice makes perfect, and when you’re surrounded by guests all day, you’ll learn some extraordinary abilities when it comes to interacting with others.
 People skills are key in the hospitality industry.

 Waiting team members learn early on how to manage all possible situations, whether it’s tracking down a missing drink or talking guests through a more serious emergency.